JHUAPL/SIMoN/README.md

 * install Docker Compose
 	* https://docs.docker.com/compose/install/

+Use Python 3.6 to run the graph construction and data visualization tools.

 ## Usage
 1. Choose the models that you want to run together in the SIMoN framework.
 Note their interdependencies carefully, and make sure that each model has a source for all of its necessary data inputs.
 Sample models are provided in the `examples` directory, where each model has its own directory.
 You can also create a new model by using the `template` directory as a blueprint.
 2. Once you have a complete set of models where all dependencies are satisfied, add the unique name of each of the models to the "models" list in `broker/config.json`.